 *Any additional guests to the above approved totals shall be charged to the respective officer.

 The Vice Governors-Elect shall be sworn in by the outgoing governor, the governor elect, trustee elect shall each select their installing officer.
-The VOICES Directors elect will be sworn in by the President of the Executive Board.
+The VOICES Directors elect will be sworn in by the President of the Board of Directors.

 Each cabinet member and spouse shall be invited to attend.